fabrknt/.github/profile/README.md

 * **Privacy (`arbor`):** A scaling and confidentiality layer utilizing ZK Compression for cost-efficient, shielded execution.

 ### 🛡️ Our Mission
-Fabriquant's mission is to build a secure, transparent, and high-velocity execution infrastructure that empowers developers to build sophisticated AI-driven financial agents while ensuring institutional-grade safety.
+Fabrknt's mission is to build a secure, transparent, and high-velocity execution infrastructure that empowers developers to build sophisticated AI-driven financial agents while ensuring institutional-grade safety.
 We are committed to optimizing compute efficiency and maximizing throughput across the Solana ecosystem, with portable components expanding to EVM chains.

 ### 🚀 Our Approach
 Operating as a bootstrap-first, solopreneur-led project, we leverage AI tools extensively to maximize efficiency and impact while maintaining sustainable growth and strategic scaling.